Saad Hariri named new Lebanese prime minister amid growing crisis | DW | 22.10.2020

 Read more: France’s Macron urges political reform after new Lebanon PM named

 Lebanon's political landscape is complicated by pronounced sectarian divisions within the country.
-Its government is meant to give political representation to all 18 religious groups in the country.
+Its government is meant to give political representation to all the country's 18 religious groups.

 According to the constitution, the president must always be a Maronite Christian, the prime minister a Sunni Muslim and the parliamentary speaker a Shiite Muslim, while other leading positions are also divided among the majority sects.